evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 ## Performance

-The Zeekr 001 Performance AWD has a maximum power of 400KW (544hp).
-The total torque is 686nm.
+The Zeekr 001 Performance AWD has a maximum power of 400 KW (544 hp/536 bhp).
+The total torque is 686 nm (506 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging